silpr/Thesis/README.md

 <br/>
 <br/>
 tokenDEX.sol: Use case #2<br/>
-Buying and selling tokens to use as a currency in the marketplace.
+Buying and selling tokens to use as currency in the marketplace.